-All the writing that you do outside of class-revisions of reading responses and in class essay, visual analysis, topic idea, rough draft, and revised final draft-must be typed, in 12 point font with 1 inch margins, double-spaced, must follow MLA style (see EW 49-51 and EAA 447), and be submitted stapled by the beginning of class on the dates they are due.
+All the writing that you do outside of class-revisions of reading responses and in class essay, visual analysis, topic idea, first draft, and revised final draft--must be typed, in 12 point font with 1 inch margins, double-spaced, must follow MLA style (see EW 49-51), and be submitted stapled by the beginning of class on the dates they are due.
+To build your essays, please consult chapters 5-11 on pages 48-124 of the EW.

-1. Revision of RR #1 and #2.
-A re--vision requires a significant re-seeing, rethinking and reworking of an assignment, and not only correcting grammatical or structural mistakes noted on the original.
+Revision definition: A re--vision requires a significant re-seeing, rethinking and reworking of an assignment, and not only correcting grammatical or structural mistakes noted on the original.
 It consists of reexamining and improving the work of the in-class writing, and it may include reevaluating the thesis, the supporting evidence, and the structure.
 It is graded on ideas, clarity, style, and correctness.
+Revision symbols can be found on page 701 of EW.